davidwl/AppLaunchpad/docs/general-settings.md

 ### customSandboxRules
 - **type**: array
 - **description**: an array of custom rules for the content in the iframe.
-You can extend the [Luigi default sandbox rules](https://github.com/SAP/luigi/blob/af1deebb392dcec6490f72576e32eb5853a894bc/core/src/utilities/helpers/iframe-helpers.js#L140) by adding further rules.
+You can extend the [AppLaunchpad default sandbox rules](https://github.com/davidwl/applaunchpad/blob/af1deebb392dcec6490f72576e32eb5853a894bc/core/src/utilities/helpers/iframe-helpers.js#L140) by adding further rules.

 ### customTranslationImplementation
 - **type**: object/function returning an object